-B. Role of the Decision-Maker.
+B. Decision-Maker.
 The role of a decision-maker is to decide whether a responding party is "responsible" or "not responsible" for violating the Policy, and thus the Code of Conduct, or whether an appeal has merit.
 A decision-maker objectively evaluates relevant information and reaches a conclusion based on the preponderance of evidence standard of proof.
-If there is a finding of "responsible," a decision-maker will determine the appropriate sanction(s) for the responding party, and the measures taken to restore or preserve equal access to the College's education program or activity for the reporting party.
-Hearing officers and appeal officers are decision-makers.
+If there is a finding of "responsible," the Director of Community Standards or their designee will determine the appropriate sanction(s) for the responding party, and the measures taken to restore or preserve equal access to the College's education program or activity for the reporting party.

-C. Role of the Title IX Coordinator.
+C. Title IX Coordinator.
 Note: The Title IX Coordinator may designate certain duties and tasks to the Assistant Coordinator or to one of the Deputy Coordinators; therefore, references to the "Coordinator" may mean the Assistant or a Deputy Coordinator.
-Among the Title IX Coordinator's responsibilities is the management of the College's response to reports and complaints of sexual harassment.
-When the Title IX Coordinator has actual knowledge of a potential Policy violation, the Coordinator (or Assistant/Deputy Coordinator) promptly contacts the complainant (reporting party) to discuss the availability of supportive measures and to inform the complainant that they are available with or without the filing of a formal complaint.
-The Coordinator considers the complainant's wishes with respect to supportive measures and is responsible for theeffective management of supportive measures.
-The Coordinator also explains to the complainant the process for filing, and the options for resolving, a formal complaint.
+The Title IX Coordinator (or Assistant/Deputy Coordinator) promptly contacts the complainant (reporting party) to discuss the availability of supportive measures, considers the complainant's wishes with respect to supportive measures, informs the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explains to the complainant the process for filing a formal complaint.
+The Coordinator (or Assistant/Deputy) is responsible for coordinating the effective implementation of supportive measures.
+When a formal complaint is filed, the Coordinator manages the College's response to the complaint.
 The Coordinator reserves the right, in his/her sole discretion and in accordance with legal mandates, to amend procedures as necessary to assure an equitable process, and/or to protect the integrity of the process.

-When a formal complaint is filed, the Coordinator promptly contacts the responding party to provide relevant information about the complaint and the grievance resolution processes, and to discuss the availability of supportive measures.
-When a formal complaint is filed and the process results in a finding of responsible, and remedial measures to restore or preserve equal access to the education program or activity to the reporting party are part of the outcome, the Title IX Coordinator will assure that such measures are provided.
+When a formal complaint is filed and the process results in a finding of responsible and remedial measures to restore or preserve equal access to the education program or activity to the reporting party are part of the outcome, the Title IX Coordinator will assure that such measures are provided.